matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 currently assume that `/sync` can be called immediately after logging in.

 In addition, the user is required to enter a key or passphrase to create a dehydrated device.
-In practice, this is usually the same as the SSSS key/passphrase, which means that the user loses the advantage of verifying their other devices via emoji or QR code: either they will still be required to enter their SSSS key/passphrase (or a separate one for device dehydration), or else that client will not be able to dehydrate a device.
+In practice, this is usually the same as the [SSSS] key/passphrase, which means that the user loses the advantage of verifying their other devices via emoji or QR code: either they will still be required to enter their [SSSS] key/passphrase (or a separate one for device dehydration), or else that client will not be able to dehydrate a device.

-This proposal introduces another way to use the dehydrated device that solves these problems by storing the dehydration key in SSSS, and by not changing the client's device ID.
+This proposal introduces another way to use the dehydrated device that solves these problems by storing the dehydration key in [SSSS], and by not changing the client's device ID.
 Rather than changing its device ID when it rehydrates the device, it will keep its device ID and upload its own device keys.
 The client will separately rehydrate the device, fetch its to-device messages, and decrypt